MicrosoftDocs/dynamics365smb-docs-pr.nb-no/business-central/admin-printer-setup-universal-print.md

 Når du har lagt til en skriver, kan du vise og endre innstillingene fra siden **Utskriftsbehandling**.
 Det er bare å velge skriveren, og deretter velger du **Rediger skriverinnstillinger**.

-## Legg til skrivere i den lokale versjonen av Business Central
+## <a name="add-printers-in-business-central-on-premises" />Legg til skrivere i den lokale versjonen av Business Central

 <!--With [!INCLUDE[prod_short](includes/prod_short.md)] on-premises, unlike online, users aren't automatically authenticated with the registered app in Azure used for the Universal Print service.
 So, before any Business Central user (including admins) can add or even use Universal Print printers, they'll have to authenticate with the Azure app and grant access to the Universal Print service.
 The following procedure describes how to initiate this authentication flow.
 Each user typically only has to do this task once.-->